emilybache/GildedRose-Refactoring-Kata/README.md

-This is a refactoring and implementation kata for the [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+This is my implementation of the [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).

+## Tidy/refactor -> behavior change

+`/main`

+In the main branch is simply a refactoring, with the new requirement yet to implemented.
-In the main branch, I've used the lift up conditional refactoring, inspired by Emily Bache and Llewellyn Falco.
+I use the lift up conditional refactoring, inspired by Emily Bache and Llewellyn Falco.

 See their videos here: